Find out if you need planning permission, how to apply or get advice.

 Paying planning permission fees

-Ring us on 01706 924327 to make a building control new application payment, you'll need to give the address of the property the fees relate to.
+Ring us on 0300 303 8873 to make a planning application payment, you'll need to give the address of the property the fees relate to.
 You can pay by Visa, Mastercard, Solo, Visa Delta, Visa Electron and Maestro.
-Or you can pay by cheque or cash at Number One Riverside.
-Please note credit card payments will include a 1.75% administration charge.
+Credit card payments will include a 1.75% administration charge.